visualitypl/textris/README.md

 ### Twilio

-In order to use Twilio with **Textris**, you must pre-configure the *twilio-ruby* settings.
+In order to use Twilio with **textris**, you must pre-configure the *twilio-ruby* settings.
 Create the `config/initializers/twilio.rb`:

 ```ruby
 Twilio.configure do |config|